yashfren/yashfren.github.io/_posts/2025-10-02-SQLi_PortswiggerLabs_Walkthrough.md

 title: Walkthrough - SQLi Portswigger labs
 date: 2025-10-02 3:30:00 + 05:30
 categories: [Web, BSCP]
-tags: [sqli, bscp]    # TAG names should always be lowercase
+tags: [bscp]    # TAG names should always be lowercase
 description: An intro to SQL injection and walkthrough of all 18 portswigger labs
 ---